18,122 grads of the Ultimate Military Credit Cards Course already know why

 Frequently Asked Questions

-American Express, Chase, Capital One, Citi, and U.S. Bank all waive their personal credit card annual fees for US military servicemembers and their spouses.
+Chase, Capital One, Citi, and U.S. Bank all waive their personal credit card annual fees for US military servicemembers and their spouses.
+American Express also offers special military protections.

 There are 2 laws Congress passed to help protect military servicemembers and their families: The Servicemembers Civil Relief Act (SCRA) and the Military Lending Act (MLA).
 The SCRA primarily provides protections for accounts opened before active duty starts.
 The MLA primarily protects military families for accounts opened while on active duty.
 Both laws restrict the interest and fees credit card companies may charge military families.